PeterPesch/track-and-field-competition/README.md

 The project uses Python 3.

-A list of External Packages used within this project is being maintained in folder "External_Packages_Used".
+A list of External Packages used within this project is being maintained in document "External_Packages_Used.md".

 ```shell